SafeDreamer: Safe Reinforcement Learning with World Models: Experiments

 \subsubsection{Evaluation Metrics}

 In our experiments, we employed a specific definition of finite horizon undiscounted return and cumulative cost.
-Furthermore, we unified all safety requirements into a single constraint \cite{safety_gym}.
-The safety assessment of the algorithm was conducted based on three key metrics: average episodic return, average episodic cost, and the convergence speed of the average episodic cost.
-These metrics served as the fundamental basis for ranking the agents, and their utilization as comparison criteria has garnered widespread recognition within the SafeRL community~\cite{cpo2017, focops2020, 2022lambda}.

-\begin{itemize} \item Any agent that fails to satisfy the safety constraints is considered inferior to agents that meet these requirements or limitations.
+Furthermore, we unified all safety requirements into a single constraint \citep{safety_gym}.
+The safety assessment of the algorithm was conducted based on three key metrics: average episodic return, average episodic cost, and the cost rate.
+These metrics served as the fundamental basis for ranking the agents, and their utilization as comparison criteria has garnered widespread recognition within the SafeRL community~\citep{cpo2017, focops2020, 2022lambda}. \begin{itemize} \item Any agent that fails to satisfy the safety constraints is considered inferior to agents that meet these requirements or limitations.
 In other words, meeting the constraint is a prerequisite for considering an agent superior. \item When comparing two agents, A and B, assuming both agents satisfy the safety constraints and have undergone the same number of interactions with the environment, agent A is deemed superior to agent B if it consistently outperforms agent B in terms of return.
 Simply put, if agent A consistently achieves higher rewards over time, it is considered superior to agent B. \item In scenarios where both agents satisfy the safety constraint and report similar rewards, their relative superiority is determined by comparing the convergence speed of the average episodic cost.
 This metric signifies the rate at which the policy can transition from an initially unsafe policy to a feasible set.
 The importance of this metric in safe RL research cannot be overstated. \end{itemize}